 As a result of these fires, the air has been very smokey for the past week.
 My main workload at the family ranch (Western Pleasure Guest Ranch) ended last week so I have been able to spend some time at home catching up on things and spending time with the kiddos.
 The garden is doing quite well (somewhat shocking given my history detailed in my iGrow post) and I have had quite a few things that were ready to be harvested and preserved.

-Because of the smoke filled air and the preservation ready produce I have spend some time this week canning and cooking.
+Because of the smoke-filled air and the preservation ready produce, I have spent some time this week canning and cooking.
 My source for all knowledge regarding the canning of food is my Grandma Wood.
-She helped me in the beginning of my canning endeavors to can peaches and pears at her house.
-Lately I have spread my wings and fairly successfully canned my own foods at home.
+She helped me at the beginning of my canning endeavors to can peaches and pears at her house.
+Lately, I have spread my wings and fairly successfully canned my own foods at home.

 In addition to the pickles yesterday, I made up a large batch of Peanut Butter Granola which is a favorite in our household.
 I prefer to make this in larger amounts and then store it in air-tight containers.

 Start out by combining the dry ingredients in a large bowl.
 Combine the oats, ground flaxseed, wheat germ, dried cranberries (optional).
 Set this aside.